kunleaduwo/ISHERL/README.md

 <h2>Project Overview</h2>

 <p>
-A system designed to simplify and automate the administrative and academic operations of the International Institute of Environmental and Humanitarian Law (ISHERL).
+A system designed to simplify and automate the administrative and academic operations of International Institute of Environmental and Humanitarian Law (ISHERL).
 The system provides a centralized platform for managing students, applications, applicants, payments, courses, documents, examinations, results, and records efficiently.
 </p>

 <p>